 Story telling is part of what it means to be human.
 We are natural story tellers, passing on important lessons through folklore and story since ancient times.
 In modern times, the best novels and films are narratives that reveal meaning to us that shifts our perspective.
 In our organisations and cultures, the most inspirational leaders communicate a vision that is a compelling story of how the future can be.

 Our life stories are constructed as we remember and connect events in a way that makes sense of our experiences.
 Inwardly, this emerging narrative becomes our sense of self.
 Outwardly, we present ourselves to the world in narrative too, acting in ways that fit the story.

-Join this practical workshop to explore the use of narrative in coaching.
+Join this practical workshop to explore the use of narrative in support of change.

 In this workshop you will experience the fundamentals of David Grove’s ‘Clean Space’ methodology, Clean Space is based on the idea that spatial relationships can have psychological and symbolic meaning.